dilgraf/BFVM22PROG1/README.md

 # BFVM19PROG1

 Programming 1 course for DSLS

 see also https://fennaf.gitbook.io/bfvm19prog1/

+- `assessment` folder: In this folder you find all the assignments
+- `data` folder: In this folder you find data for the tutorials and assignments
+- `scripts` folder: Demo scripts such as unit testing scripts and creating sql database
+- `study cases` folder: Examples of study cases for analysis of both continous and categorical data
+- `tutorials` folder: Tutorials for specific topics

 # Install on your own system
 Run the following code in your terminal (using a prefered virtual environmnent name)